 During the initial fixed rate period the mortgage will usually carry an early repayment charge, which means if you want to repay your mortgage in full or part during the initial fixed rate period you will need to pay a charge for doing so.
 This charge is usually a percentage of the loan balance you want to repay but will depend on your mortgage product.
 Details of any early repayment charge or other fees we charge you for repaying your loan early will be set out in your mortgage offer.

 At the end of the fixed rate period, all new customers will then move to a variable rate, known as the reversion rate.
-This is charged at a margin above Lender Base Rate, where the Lender Base Rate is set with reference to our funding and operating costs including 90 Day Libor.
+This is charged at a margin above Lender Base Rate.
+Information about the Lender Base Rate can be found here

 Foreign currency loans

 We do not offer foreign currency loans.

 Ways to repay your mortgage